tecnalia-medical-robotics/wrench_marker/README.md

 const visualization_msgs::MarkerArray& msg = my_wrench_marker.populate( wrench_msg );
 ```

-It's up to the library user to later publish this message in any desired way.
+Note: It's up to the library user to later publish this message in any desired way.

+Building of your executable/library can then proceed as usual, linking against the exported catkin libraries.

 ### Reference